Content Site Still Serves Old Article After Rebuild (CDN Stale)

 --data '{"files":["https://yoursite.com/articles/x/"]}'

-After purge, curl -sI <url> should show age: 0 or close to it.
+After a purge, the next curl -sI <url> should show cf-cache-status: MISS then age: 0 on the request after that.

 Step 2: Force-bust the browser HTML cache

-If the new content appears now, the browser HTTP cache was the layer.
-Fix by lowering HTML max-age:
+If new content appears now, the browser HTTP cache was the layer.
+Fix it at the source by lowering the HTML document’s freshness:

 Cache-Control: public, max-age=0, s-maxage=300, stale-while-revalidate=60

-max-age=0 tells the browser to revalidate; s-maxage=300 lets the CDN cache for 5 minutes.
+max-age=0 tells the browser to revalidate on every navigation; s-maxage=300 lets a shared cache (CDN) hold it for 5 minutes; stale-while-revalidate=60 serves slightly stale while refreshing.

-DevTools > Application > Service Workers > Unregister.
-Then in your site, either remove the SW registration entirely or add a kill-switch:
+DevTools > Application > Service workers > Unregister.
+A service worker survives CDN purges because it answers from inside the browser, so this is often the real culprit when “everything else looks fixed.”
+Then in your site, either remove the registration entirely or ship a self-destructing worker:

 self.addEventListener("install", () => self.skipWaiting());